Skip to main content

 How liability works with tenants and landlords’ insurance

-Landlords are responsible for the property they lease to tenants, which means they may be legally liable if a tenant is injured inside.
+Landlords are responsible for the property they lease to tenants, which means they may be legally liable if a tenant is injured on the property.

 Tenants have a right to live in a safe property, so known issues and repairs should be carried out in a timely manner.
 If a landlord fails in their duty of care or responsibility to a tenant, they could be exposed to financial consequences.

-Landlords must take reasonable care to prevent any loss, damage or injury, Colosimo says.
+Landlords must take reasonable care to prevent any loss, damage or injury, Medway says.

-It’s therefore important for landlords to stay on top of maintenance, especially if a tenant’s safety is at risk, he says.
+It’s therefore important for landlords to stay on top of maintenance, especially if a tenant’s safety is at risk, she says.

-Liability insurance for landlords should be a consideration for landlords from the moment they buy a property.
+Landlords may want to consider liability insurance from the moment they buy a property.

-On the flip side, liability insurance is crucial for tenants because they could be found liable for incidents in certain circumstances too.
+On the flip side, tenants may want to consider liability insurance as well, because they could be found liable for incidents in certain circumstances too.

 Liability cover: the little-known benefit included in your home insurance